-Mitchell's Homemade Ice Cream (Cleveland, Ohio)
+OHIO: Mitchell's Homemade Ice Cream in Cleveland

-Rose Rock Microcreamery (Tulsa, Oklahoma)
+OKLAHOMA: Rose Rock Microcreamery in Tulsa

-Hurry Back Ice Cream (Portland, Oregon)
+OREGON: Hurry Back Ice Cream in Portland

 If you're vacationing in Myrtle Beach anytime soon, swing by Melt to cool off and devour one of their mouth-watering cones.
 Strawberry cheesecake, salted bananas foster, orange blossom, and cherry vanilla are some of the unique and robust flavors you'll find at Melt.

-Leone's Creamery prides itself with using fresh, local ingredients in its ice cream.
+Leone's Creamery prides itself on using fresh, local ingredients in its ice cream.
 You'll find Crow Peak Brewing's porter and Sunrise Hive's honey in their delectable frozen desserts.
 Just like the ice cream, their cones are also made in-house and are GMO- and gluten-free.
 Enjoy scoops of the peanut butter and jelly, cinnamon oat graham, and blackberry basil.

-Jeni's Splendid Ice Cream (Cookeville, Tennessee)
+TENNESSEE: Jeni's Splendid Ice Cream in Cookeville

 If you've got a sweet tooth, Manolis is definitely where you want to be.
 From ice cream to pops, to cakes, all of your sugar needs will be met.
 But their ice cream is unmatched.
-Dulce de leche is both sweet and salty while mint chocolate chip is refreshing yet chocolatey.
+Dulce de leche is both sweet and salty while the mint chocolate chip is refreshing yet chocolatey.
 Grab a spoon—or your own cone—because it's something you might not want to share!